 Contract Expansion – the original contract included the City’s Technology and Change Management Department’s IT operations.
 Due to the success seen since its origination, the contract has been extended to include the City’s Water Department (GIS, Desktop and application support), Police Department (Desktop and application support), and Parking Department (Mobile GR) (GIS, Data analytics and desktop support).

-Significant Projects – although we have completed numerous projects to improve overall IT, a few critical projects include:
+Significant Projects – although we have completed numerous projects to improve overall IT, two critical projects include:

 Client Satisfaction – measure client satisfaction in two ways – through meeting SLAs and a client satisfaction survey (CSAT) evaluating our service desk (end-user) support.
 We have met all the SLAs during the contract term and continue